The current competitive environment has organisations questioning the effectiveness of their business systems.

 Automation in business is one of the top ways to save time – and thereby increase productivity.
 And the lack of automation features in Sage is a significant downside for the software.

 On the other hand, Business Central is renowned for its features that allow for the automation of vendor records, reconciling payments, and other manual tasks.
 Also, as a Microsoft product, Business Central integrates with Microsoft business applications such as Word, Excel and (crucially) Outlook.
 This in turn offers further automation options and potential time-savings - a big plus when considering migrating from Sage to Business Central.

 Business Central is designed to give you the optimum performance and adapt to your changing business needs.
-The comprehensive solution comes with both ERP and CRM system functionality in a single integrated cloud solution.
-It also offers solutions for the different organisation departments for ease of collaboration, and will integrate with other business applications with ease.
+The comprehensive solution comes with finance, ERP and CRM system functionality in a single integrated cloud solution.
+It also offers solutions for the different organisation departments for ease of collaboration and will integrate with other business applications with ease.